Avaiga/taipy-doc/docs/relnotes.md

 [`taipy-core` 2.1](https://pypi.org/project/taipy-core/2.1.0/) and
 [`taipy-rest` 2.1](https://pypi.org/project/taipy-rest/2.1.0/) packages.

-Please refer to the [migration](./migration.md#from-2.0-to-2.1) page for details on how to migrate from version &#8804 2.0 to 2.1.
+Please refer to the [Migration page](./migration.md#from-2.0-to-2.1) for details on how to migrate from version older than 2.1.

 ### New Features